Benchmarking magnetized three-wave coupling for laser backscattering: Analytic solutions and kinetic simulations: Analytic solutions of linearized three-wave equations

-To bechmark the value of magnetized three-wave coupling coefficient $\Gamma$ using numerical simulations, this paper considers a linearized and one-dimensional problem whereby the three-wave equations are simplified.
-First, we can launch a pump wave whose amplitude dominates the daughter waves, in which case $a_1$ remains approximately a constant.
-Second, we can use simulations in one spatial dimension, in which case the wave envelopes only vary along the $x$ direction and the wave vectors are also along the $x$ direction.
-Notice that the group velocity $\mathbf{v}$ can have components in other directions, but $\mathbf{v}\cdot\nabla$ only picks up its $x$ component.
-With these simplifications, Eqs.~(\ref{eq:three-wave}) becomes a coupled-mode equation $\mathsfbi{L}\ubalpha=0$ where $\ubalpha=(\alpha_2, \alpha_3)^\mathrm{T}$ is a column vector and the linear differential operator is
+To benchmark the value of magnetized three-wave coupling coefficient $\Gamma$ using numerical simulations, this paper considers a linearized and one-dimensional problem whereby the three-wave equations are simplified.
+First, the pump wave is launched with an amplitude that is much larger than the daughter waves, in which case $a_1$ remains approximately a constant.
+Second, simulations in one spatial dimension are used, meaning that $\mathbf{k}\parallel \hat{\mathbf{x}}$ and the wave envelopes only vary along the $x$ direction.
+Notice that the group velocity $\mathbf{v}$ can have components in other directions, but $\mathbf{v}\cdot\nabla$ only picks up its $x$ component $v$.
+With these simplifications, Eqs.~(\ref{eq:three-wave}) becomes a coupled-mode equation $\mathsfbi{L}\ubalpha=\mathbf{0}$ where